 Early on, Stuart Anderson's Black Angus served a signature bread dubbed "Ranch Bread" free with each meal.
 Around five years ago that evolved into Cheesy Garlic Bread, which is no longer free, but it is still a delicious and often requested side for any meal.
 Try to find a large loaf of French or Italian bread for this recipe.
-This Black Angus cheesy garlic bread recipe works with just about any type of bread loaf, but to make it more like the original, bigger is better.
+The recipe works with just about any type of bread loaf, but to make it more like the original, bigger is better.

 - 1 tablespoon shredded Cheddar cheese

 - 2 tablespoons grated Parmesan cheese

 - 1/2 teaspoon minced green onion (the white part only)